jsteffen3/Portfolio/README.md

 Affine
-a and b are any integers.\n
+a and b are any integers.
 to compile
 javac affine.java
 to run decrypt